bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/snap.md

 snap install –dangerous foo.snap

-To install snap `foo` in “dev mode”:
+To install snap `foo` in "dev mode”:
 ====================================

 NB: this is dangerous, and bypasses the snap sandboxing mechanisms